50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 For to be dimensionless, the powers of each base dimension must add to zero, i.e.

-which is the inverse of the well known Reynolds number so we can invert (still having a dimensionless grouping) giving
+which is the inverse of the Reynolds number, so the grouping can be inverted (still having a dimensionless grouping), giving

 Solving for gives